dustinpfister/blog_posts/_posts/threejs-cone.md

 layout: post
 categories: three.js
 id: 512
-updated: 2019-07-31 18:23:03
+updated: 2021-04-25 09:51:13
-version: 1.4
+version: 1.5
 ---

-When it comes to [three js geometry](https://threejs.org/docs/#api/en/core/Geometry) there are a number of built in constructors that can be used to make most basic shapes.
-One of these is the cone geometry constructor.
+When it comes to [three js geometry](https://threejs.org/docs/#api/en/core/Geometry) there are a number of built in constructors that can be used to make most basic shapes such as the Box GeoMetry Constructor, and the Sphere Geometry Constructor.
+These constructors can be used to quickly create a geometry that can then in turn be used with a materials to produce a mesh that can then be added to a scene.
+One of these is the [cone geometry constructor](https://threejs.org/docs/#api/en/geometries/ConeGeometry), that is yet another basic typical shape that I would like to use in basic projects.

 <!-- more -->